Matrix-product-state-based band-Lanczos solver for quantum cluster approaches: Method

 \subsection{Choice of clusters}

-The choice of a cluster is a centerpiece of most quantum cluster techniques be it for accessing specific cluster momenta or for performing a finite-size scaling.
-Besides the size of the cluster, its geometry is of crucial importance in two-dimensional systems and the seminal papers of Betts \textit{et al.}~\cite{Betts96,Betts99} introduced a set of evaluation criteria for the suitability of clusters with periodic boundary conditions, which were based on the completeness of near-neighbor shells.
-Within CPT and VCA one uses open boundary conditions on the clusters and a systematic study of Betts clusters is missing.
+The choice of a cluster is a centerpiece of most quantum cluster techniques be it for accessing specific cluster momenta or for performing a finite\hyp size scaling.
+Besides the size of the cluster, its geometry is of crucial importance in \gls{2D} systems and the seminal papers of Betts \textit{et al.} \cite{Betts1996,Betts99} introduced a set of evaluation criteria for the suitability of clusters with periodic boundary conditions, which were based on the completeness of near\hyp neighbor shells.
+Within \gls{CPT} and \gls{VCA} one uses open boundary conditions on the clusters and a systematic study of Betts clusters is missing.
 Nevertheless, we resort here to the labelling and characterization scheme introduced by \textit{Betts et al.} \cite{Betts1996}, in particular to parameters such as the geometrical imperfection $J$ and the bipartite imperfection $I_B$ to identify clusters of high geometrical and topological quality.
 Apart from more traditional rectangular clusters, we also test our solver on skewed Betts clusters.
 We limit ourselves to clusters that can tile bipartite lattices and focus on those which have zero bipartite imperfection.
 By combining calculations of several cluster geometries, we can access different points of the lattice Brillouin zone via reciprocal vectors of the superlattice.
-In Fig.~\ref{fig:BettsSketch} we illustrate this for lattice tilings using different 24-site clusters that fulfil the condition $I_B=0$.
+In \cref{fig:BettsSketch} we illustrate this for lattice tilings using different 24-site clusters that fulfil the condition $I_B=0$.
+Apart from the accessible wave vectors $\mathbf{k}$, the choice of the tiling also affects the complexity of the \gls{MPS} calculation through the (optimized) mapping of the cluster sites onto a \gls{1D} chain, which we will discuss below.